Cheapest and Most Expensive Times To Visit Honolulu

 Summer (June to August)

-School vacations bring families to Oahu for beaches, surfing, and cultural activities.
+- School vacations bring families to O‘ahu for beaches, surfing, and cultural activities.

-- Hotel rates climb, especially in Waikiki.
+- Hotel rates climb, especially in Waikīkī.

 - Popular attractions like Pearl Harbor and Diamond Head are crowded.

-Fall (September to Early December, before holidays)
+Fall Festivals (September to November)

 Price Summary Table for Honolulu Travel